M7OCM/890/README.md

 The firmware is community based and features excellent improvements to the menu; 1of11's AM Fix port mod (tweaked), scan resume, preset channels, 8 scan lists to name a few.

 https://github.com/OEFW-community/RT-890-custom-firmware

-I've  reintroduced the top most status bar divider.
-This was always (still is) a feature of Radtel's 890 mock up/test layout in ads.

 The real OEFWC innovators: